DimitarDDD/project5/README.md

 CSS
 Bootstrap (3.3.7)
 Development Process
 The backend was done first, with the styling added after.
-As the styling was progressing, and after it was mostly finished, there were some back-end additions that needed to be made for testing and bug fixes.
+As the styling was progressing, and after it was mostly finished, there were some back-end additions that needed to be made.

-Once the styling was looking the way I wanted,
+Once the styling was looking the way I wanted.

 Manual Testing:
 Manual testing was done for all edit/add/delete/appearance functions in review apps.
 This was to ensure that what was supposed to be deleting was deleting, and that only designated users (review of the owner or the superuser) was able to delete/edit the content selected.
 I also verified that the correct author showed up for the posts and comments.
 All links and forms are verified to be working correctly via manual testing.